gracesominl/gracesominl.github.io/index.md

 ### <span id="about-me" class="section-title">About Me</span>

 Hi there!
 I’m a master’s student in Computational Social Science at KAIST.
 As a part of TDS Lab, I study how algorithmic systems can approximate human narratives, focusing on methods to surface the stories of those underrepresented in data.
 I aim to critically examine how meaning, context, and ethical responsibility can be preserved in the process of modeling social realities.
-These ideas can be represented through key words...
+These ideas can be represented through key words such as...
   - Data Humanism / Human-Centered AI;
   - Algorithmic Bias & Representation;
   - Computational Ethnography;